amln23/Zyphra-Guard/README.md

 ## Requirements & Running the Server

 ### 1. Install the Required Packages
-Ensure you have Python 3.8+ installed, then run: 'pip install -r requirements.txt'
+Ensure you have Python 3.8+ installed, then run: pip install -r requirements.txt
 > This installs Flask, Scikit-learn, XGBoost, TensorFlow/Keras, and other necessary libraries.

 ### 2. Frontend Setup